immunogenomics/scHLApers/3_run_alignment/README.md

 The example input data is in BAM format.
 If your input files are FASTQ format, input the FASTQ files in the order of:
 `--readFilesIn cDNAfragmentSequence.fastq.gz CellBarcodeUMIsequence.fastq.gz`

-Also, replace the line:
+Also, replace the arguments:
-`--readFilesType SAM SE --readFilesCommand samtools view -F 0x100 \` with `--readFilesCommand zcat`.
+`--readFilesType SAM SE --readFilesCommand samtools view -F 0x100` with `--readFilesCommand zcat`.